christopher-siewert/christopher-siewert.github.io/_posts/2019-05-12-bitcoin-futures-arbitrage-part-2.md

 ![png](/assets/images/2019-05-12-bitcoin-futures-arbitrage-part-2_files/2019-05-12-bitcoin-futures-arbitrage-part-2_11_0.png)

-Note: Some futures were traded for a longer time than others.
+Some futures were traded for a longer time than others.
 Deribit used to have futures rotating every month, and it has since moved to futures rotating every quarter.
 Hence the difference in the number of days of trading data.

 ### Initial Observations